 ART 105 INTRODUCTION TO COLOR THEORY IN PAINTING.
 This course is an introduction to basic painting techniques and tools including acrylic, oil, and watercolor on a variety of substrates.
-An additional fee is charged for this course.Spring semester only, three hours.
+Semester course, three hours.

 ART 111.
 INTRODUCTION TO SCULPTURE.
 This is an introductory studio class designed to expose students to a variety of sculptural processes and materials used to produce 3D art.
-An additional fee is charged for this course.Fall semester only, three hours.
+Semester course, three hours.

 ART 121.
 BEGINNING PRINTMAKING.
 This course is an introduction to printmaking methods typically used by artists and designers.
 In addition to understanding techniques, students will be challenged to think practically as they balance the affordances and constraints of various printmaking processes.
 An additional fee is charged for this course.
+Semester course, three hours.

 ART 201.
 HISTORY AND APPRECIATION OF ART I. A survey of the visual arts (including painting, architecture, and sculpture) from prehistory through the High Renaissance, studied through illustrated lectures, readings, and class discussions.
-Students may take either Art 201 or 202 or both, and may take them in any order.
+Students may take either Art 201 or 202 or both classes, in any order.
 Prerequisite: Humanities 301.
+Semester course, three hours.

 ART 202.
 HISTORY AND APPRECIATION OF ART II.
 A survey of the visual arts (including painting, architecture, and sculpture) from Mannerism through the Twentieth Century, studied through illustrated lectures, readings, and class discussions.
-Students may take either Art 201 or 202 or both, and may take them in any order.
+Students may take either Art 201 or 202 or both classes, in any order.
 Prerequisite: Humanities 301.
-Spring semester only, three hours.
+Semester course, three hours.

 ART 207.
 CERAMICS II.
 This course is a continuation of the beginning ceramics class where students refine their understanding of the medium.
 Students are challenged to build a body of work and develop a personal style.
 An additional fee is charged for this course.
 Prerequisite: Art 103 or 104.
+Semester course, three hours.

 ART 208.
 PUEBLO POTTERY.
 The primary focus of this course is to increase understanding and appreciation for the Pueblo Indians of the Southwest and their pottery.
 Students use traditional Pueblo techniques to make tools, process clay, and produce artwork.
+Semester course, three hours.